-Fast forward another generation, and things have only gotten worse in my opinion.
+Fast forward another generation or two, and things have only gotten worse in my opinion.

-I read today that a full 45 percent of working-age households in America have no retirement savings at all.
+I read recently that a full 45 percent of working-age households in America have no retirement savings at all.
 And among people 55 to 64, the average household retirement savings is a mere few thousands dollars.

 The real truth is, only 5% of people following that “career” path outlined above, ever achieve a comfortable retirement.

 That leaves a whopping 95% of well-intentioned, hard working people, who work their fingers to the bone, relying on social security, an inadequate pension or help from a family member just to get by.